-Varied Assessment Types and Options in Math Expressions Assessment Type Description and Examples Editable Multiple-Choice Assessments Multiple-choice items allow for teachers to quickly get a sense of what students know and do not know and can help to prepare students for on-demand, statewide assessments.
-Editable Mixed Response Formats Mixed response format items-such as constructed-response items-allow for a deeper look at students' thinking and understanding of concepts and practices.
+varied Assessment Types and Options in Math Expressions Assessment Type Description and Examples Multiple-Choice Assessments Multiple-choice items allow for teachers to quickly get a sense of what students know and do not know, and can help to prepare students for on-demand, statewide assessments.
+Mixed Response Formats Mixed response format items-such as constructed-response items- allow for a deeper look at students' thinking and understanding of concepts and practices.
 Extended Response items allow a deeper view of student learning.
-Performance Assessments Performance assessments can reveal thinking strategies that students use to work through problems.
+Performance Tasks Performance tasks can reveal thinking strategies that students use to work through problems.
 A Performance Assessment activity for each unit provides the chance for students to apply understanding and skills-using logical reasoning, representing situations symbolically, using mathematical models to solve problems, and stating answers in terms of a problem context.
-Each task has a scoring rubric and example answers for scoring.
-Math Expressions also includes opportunities for Portfolio Assessment.
-Common Core and High-Stakes Assessment Item Types The HMH Getting Ready for PARCC ®, Smarter Balanced , and High Stakes Assessment books provide students with exposure to and practice with the new item types that they may encounter on these assessments.
-Online Assessments The Math Expressions Online Assessment, Personal Math Trainer, allows for immediate diagnosis of students' strengths and weaknesses, which can be followed with online activities and interventions.
+Online Performance Tasks include a task for each unit with scoring rubrics and student work examples for scoring.
+Math Expressions also includes opportunities for Portfolio Assessment .
+Common Core and High-Stakes Assessment Item Types The HMH Getting Ready for PARCC [®] , Smarter Balanced , and High Stakes Assessment books provide students with exposure to and practice with the new item types that they may encounter on these assessments.
+Online Assessments The Math Expressions Online Assessment tools allow for immediate diagnosis of students' strengths and weaknesses, which can be followed with online activities and interventions.
 Online Assessment also provides students with experience taking tests in an online environment.